 I feel the need to make the disclaimer that what I am offering is by no means a “quick fix.”
 This is not “5 Simple Steps to a Better Life.”
 The journey of transformation is hard work.
 There are challenges along the way, and the opportunities to give up are abundant.
 But the reward is life itself.
 It is like breathing in a lungful of air after being stuck underwater.
 It is like the view from the top of a mountain peak.
 It’s that feeling you got as a kid on the swing set when you reached the highest point and leaped off, soaring through the air.

 But don’t take my word for it, come and see for yourself.

 [This is the first post in a series on “How Change Happens.”
-Subscribe here to get an email whenever subsequent installments are published.
+Click here for Part Two: One Simple Tool to Jumpstart Your Transformation Journey.
+Or subscribe here to get new posts delivered to your inbox.
 You will only receive an email when new material is posted, never more than once a week, and you can unsubscribe at any time.]